huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 When both `input_ids` yield the same values, as a final step a tokenizer test file should also be added.

-[Here mentor should point the student to test files of similar tokenizers]
+[TODO FILL: Here mentor should point the student to test files of similar tokenizers]

 Analogous to the modeling test files of *[camelcase name of model]*, the tokenization test files of *[camelcase name of model]* should contain a couple of hard-coded integration tests.

-[Here mentor should again point to an existing similar test of another model that the student can copy & adapt]
+[TODO FILL: Here mentor should again point to an existing similar test of another model that the student can copy & adapt]

 **10. Run End-to-end integration tests**